USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 This diagnostic file contains information on the geometric mean diameters and geometric standard deviations for the lognormal modes.

-<a id=apmdiag></a>
+<a id=pamdiag></a>
 ### CTM_APMDIAG_1: Average hourly aerosol diagnostics file

 This diagnostic file contains information on the geometric mean diameters and geometric standard deviations for the lognormal modes.

-<a id=b3gts></a>
+<a id=b3gts_s></a>
 ### B3GTS_S: Biogenic emissions diagnostic file

 This optional 2-D CCTM hourly output file contains calculated biogenic emissions in mass units.
 The B3GTS_S file will be produced only if in-line biogenic emissions are being calculated by CCTM and if the B3GTS_DIAG variable is turned on.

-<a id=depv></a>
+<a id=ctm_depv_diag></a>
 ### CTM_DEPV_DIAG: CCTM inline deposition diagnostics file

 This 2-D CCTM file contains the deposition velocity (m/s) for each chemical species calculated for the final time step for the hour.

-<a id=pt3d></a>
+<a id=ctm_pt3d_diag></a>
 ### CTM_PT3D_DIAG: CCTM PT3D diagnostics file
 Add content

-<a id=dust></a>
+<a id=dust_emis></a>
 ### CTM_DUST_EMIS_1
-This optional 2-D CCTM hourly output file contains calculated dust emissions in mass units.
-The DUST_EMIS_1 file will be produced only if in-line windblown dust emissions are being calculated by CCTM and if the CTM_DUSTEM_DIAG variable is turned on.
+Add content

-<a id=aod></a>
+<a id=ctm_aod_1></a>
 ### CTM_AOD_1
-Aerosol optical depths calculated by the CCTM.
-This file will only be produced if CTM_AOD=Y in the CCTM run script.
+Add content

-<a id=ipr></a>
+<a id=ctm_ipr></a>
-### CTM\_IPR_[1-3]
+### CTM_IPR_[1-3]
-The 3-D CCTM integrated process rate files (IPR) contains hourly concentrations of selected model output species in terms of the model process that contributed to the predicted concentration at each hour.
-For each grid cell in the process analysis domain (which is most likely a subset of the full modeling domain), the IPR file shows the hourly change in species concentration that is due to particular source/sink processes in the model.
-The input file procan.inp is used to set the model species for which to capture process analysis information, and the processes to track during the process analysis.
+Add content

-<a id=irr></a>
+<a id=ctm_irr></a>
-### CTM\_IRR_[1-3] Process analysis output – integrated reaction rates
+### CTM_IRR_[1-3] Process analysis output – integrated reaction rates
 The 3-D CCTM integrated reaction rate file (IRR) contains hourly concentrations of selected model output species in terms of the gas-phase chemistry pathways that contributed to the predicted concentration at each hour.
 For each grid cell in the process analysis domain (which is most likely a subset of the full modeling domain), the IRR file shows the hourly change in species concentration that is due to particular gas-phase chemistry reactions or reaction groups.
-The input file procan.inp is used to select the process analysis domain, the model species for which to capture process analysis information, and the chemistry reactions or groups of reactions to track during the process analysis.
+The process analysis preprocessor, PROCAN (Section 2.2.6), is used to select the process analysis domain, the model species for which to capture process analysis information, and the chemistry reactions or groups of reactions to track during the process analysis.

 <a id=floor></a>
 ### FLOOR: concentration-reset diagnostics file

-FLOOR files are optional output diagnostic files which list specific gridboxes/timesteps in which species with negative concentrations are reset to zero.
+FLOOR files are optional output diagnostic files which list specific gridboxes/timesteps in which species with `-ve` concentrations are reset to zero.

-<a id=media></a>
+<a id=init_medc_1></a>
 ### MEDIA_CONC: Bidirectional soil NH4+ restart file
 Add content

-<a id=depv_mos></a>
+<a id=ctm_depv_mos></a>
 ### CTM_DEPV_MOS

-This 3-D CCTM file contains the deposition velocity (m/s) for the final time step of the hour for each land use type within a grid cell.
+This 3-D CCTM file contains the deposition velocity (m s<sup>‑1</sup>) for the final time step of the hour for each land use type within a grid cell.

 <a id=ctm_dry_dep_mos></a>
 ### CTM_DRY_DEP_MOS

-This 3-D CCTM file contains the total deposition (kg/ha) for the hour for each land use type within each grid cell.
+This 3-D CCTM file contains the total deposition (kg hectare<sup>‑1</sup>) for the hour for each land use type within each grid cell.

 <a id=ctm_dry_depv_fst></a>
 ### CTM_DRY_DEP_FST

-This 3-D CCTM file contains the total deposition (kg/ha) through the stomatal pathway for the hour for each land use type within each grid cell.
+This 3-D CCTM file contains the total deposition (kg hectare<sup>‑1</sup>) through the stomatal pathway for the hour for each land use type within each grid cell.

-<a id=depv_fst></a>
+<a id=ctm_depv_fst></a>
 ### CTM_DEPV_FST

-This 3-D CCTM file contains the deposition velocity (m/s) trhough the stomatal pathway for the final time step of the hour for each land use type within a grid cell.
+This 3-D CCTM file contains the deposition velocity (m s<sup>‑1</sup>) through the stomatal pathway for the final time step of the hour for each land use type within a grid cell.

-<a id=vdiff_diag></a>
+<a id=ctm_vdiff_diag></a>
 ### CTM_VDIFF_DIAG
 Add content

-<a id=vsed_diag></a>
+<a id=ctm_vsed_diag></a>
 ### CTM_VSED_DIAG
 Add content

-<a id=ltnghourly></a>
+<a id=ltngout></a>
-### LTNG_HOURLY
+### LTNGOUT

-Hourly 3-D lightning NO emissions calculated in-line by the CCTM.
+Add content

-<a id=ltngcol></a>
+<a id=pa></a>
-### LTNG_COL
-Hourly column-total lightning NO emissions calculated in-line by the CCTM.
+### PA: Process analysis output – integrated process rate file

+The 3-D CCTM integrated process rate file (PA) contains hourly concentrations of selected model output species in terms of the model process that contributed to the concentration in each grid cell at each hour.
+For each grid cell in the process analysis domain (which is most likely a subset of the full modeling domain), the PA file shows the hourly change in species concentration that is due to the major model processes, such as horizontal and vertical advection, chemistry, and wet deposition.
+The process analysis preprocessor, PROCAN (Section 2.2.6), is used to select the process analysis domain, the model species for which to capture process analysis information, and the model processes to track during the process analysis.

 <a id=play_srcid></a>
 ### PLAY_SRCID
 Add content

 <a id=ctm_rj></a>
-### CTM\_RJ_[1-2]: In-line photolysis output – gridded photolysis rates
+### CTM_RJ_[1,2]: In-line photolysis output – gridded photolysis rates

 The photolysis diagnostic output files (RJ) contain the photolysis rates calculated by CCTM when the in-line photolysis option is used.
 <a id=soilout></a>
 ### SOILOUT

 Name and location of hourly soil NO emissions file; output when in-line biogenic emissions processing is activated by setting CTM_BIOGEMIS to “T” or “Y”.

-<a id=ssemis></a>
+<a id=ctm_ssemis_1></a>
 ### CTM_SSEMIS_1: Sea salt emissions diagnostic file

 This optional 2-D CCTM hourly output file contains calculated sea salt emissions.
 The SSEMIS file will be produced by CCTM only if the AERO5 aerosol mechanism is being used and if the CTM_SSEMDIAG variable is turned on.

-<a id=wetdep2></a>
+<a id=ctm_wet_dep_2></a>
 ### CTM_WET_DEP_2: CCTM cloud diagnostics file

-The 2-D CCTM wet deposition file (WETDEP2) includes cumulative hourly wet deposition fluxes (kg hectare<sup>‑1</sup>) for selected model species.
-CCTM calculates wet deposition for all of the species listed in the wet deposition INCLUDE files within the mechanism INCLUDE directories.
-Wet deposition INCLUDE files exist for gas-phase species (GC_WDEP.EXT), aerosol species (AE_WDEP.EXT), and inert model species (NR_WDEP.EXT).
-Species can be removed from the WDEP.EXT files to adjust the number of species that undergo the wet deposition process.
-These extra species are written to the WETDEP2 output file.

 In CMAQ, wet deposition is calculated separately for resolved (grid-scale) clouds and for convective (subgrid) clouds.
-The WETDEP1 files contain the total wet deposition, i.e., the sum of both resolved-scale and subgrid-scale deposition.
+The WETDEP1 file contains the total wet deposition, i.e., the sum of both resolved-scale and subgrid-scale deposition.
 The WETDEP2 file contains only subgrid-scale deposition, plus some cloud diagnostic variables.
+The 2-D CCTM wet deposition file (WETDEP2) includes cumulative hourly wet deposition fluxes (kg hectare<sup>‑1</sup>) for selected model species.
+CCTM calculates wet deposition for all of the species listed in the wet deposition column of the FORTRAN Namelist files within the mechanism directories.
+The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
+Species can be removed from the wet deposition file by editing the WDEP column in the NameList file(s).

 <!-- BEGIN COMMENT -->